shortaktien/pay-with-iota-joomla/README.md

 	The shortcode {donationbtn} gives you the Button for a Donation.
 The user can enter here set or own data for the sum.

 For more Information about IOTA visit Blog in [German](https://iota-kurs.de) and [Russian](https://russia.iota-kurs.de)

+Waiting for Joomla Admin to verify the App.